hashicorp/terraform-provider-google/website/docs/r/storage_bucket_object.html.markdown

     Supported values include: `MULTI_REGIONAL`, `REGIONAL`, `NEARLINE`, `COLDLINE`, `ARCHIVE`.
 If not provided, this defaults to the bucket's default storage class or to a [standard](https://cloud.google.com/storage/docs/storage-classes#standard) class.

+* `kms_key_name` - (Optional) The resource name of the Cloud KMS key that will be used to [encrypt](https://cloud.google.com/storage/docs/encryption/using-customer-managed-keys) the object.

 ## Attributes Reference

 In addition to the arguments listed above, the following computed attributes are